A Bayesian Semiparametric Approach to Learning About Gene-Gene Interactions in Case-Control Studies: Simulation studies

 In our case, for each gene $j$, we analyse the index plot of the Euclidean distances\\ $\left\{d^r_j\left(\mbox{logit}\left(\bp^r_{jk=0}\right),\mbox{logit}\left(\bp^r_{jk=1}\right)\right);~r=1,\ldots,L_j\right\}$.
 The plots, for the first and the second gene, are displayed in panels (a) and (b) of Figure \ref{fig:index_plots}.

 The red, horizontal lines in the diagrams represent the cut-off value such that the points above the horizontal line are those with the highest $2\%$ Euclidean distances.
-In panel (a) of Figure \ref{fig:index_plots}, the flagged point, which is also associated with the maximum Euclidean distance, corresponds to SNP position rs3802178; the actual DPL rs13266634, being a close neighbor of rs3802178.
+In panel (a) of Figure \ref{fig:index_plots}, the flagged point above the cut-off line, which is also associated with the maximum Euclidean distance, corresponds to SNP position rs3802178.
+The figure also shows that the actual DPL rs13266634 is a very close neighbor of rs3802178.
 In panel (b) of Figure \ref{fig:index_plots}, the actual DPL rs7903146 is found to be lying very close to rs6585197, a SNP detected as influential by our method.
-That is, our set of suspicious loci in the second gene again contains a close neighbor of the actual DPL.
-Realistically, it is appropriate to further investigate all the SNPs with Euclidean distances on or above the red, horizontal line, as possible influential SNPs.
+That is, our set of suspicious loci in the second gene again contains a very close neighbor of the true DPL.
+Realistically, it is appropriate to further investigate all the SNPs with Euclidean distances on or above the red, horizontal line, along with their close neighbors, as possible influential SNPs.

-Inspite of starting the investigation with simultaneous consideration of a large number of SNPs under the existence of realistic patterns of LD and a stratified population structure, our model and methodologies have not only detected the genetic and interaction effects correctly, but has also narrowed down the search for DPLs to a few influential SNPs, lying in the close neighborhoods of the actual DPL.
+In spite of starting the investigation with simultaneous consideration of a large number of SNPs under the existence of realistic patterns of LD and a stratified population structure, our model and methodologies have not only detected the genetic and interaction effects correctly, but has also narrowed down the search for DPLs to a few influential SNPs, lying in the close neighborhoods of the actual DPL.
 Given that we assumed no knowledge of the true model while fitting the data, this is highly encouraging.